craiglagegit/Poisson_CCD/README.md

 expect, please let me know.
 However, all of the example configuration files described in the Examples Section below have been tested.

-This work is supported by DOE HEP Grant DE-SC0009999.
+Acknowledgements: This research was supported by DOE grant DE-SC0009999 and NSF/AURA grant N56981C.

 Installing: Read the Installation Section below.